PeterGeorge7/Azure-ETl-project/README.md

  - [Data Reporting](#Data-Reporting)
  - [End To End Pipline Testing](#End-To-End-Pipline-Testing)

 During This Project I Got alot of bugs and errors everywhere i will discuss what i have remember and screenshoted but if there is a section without a bug discussed that not means it works fine from the first time it was a tough project as a beginner with alot of searching and diving inside documentation.
+(Codes Provided in Repo)

 # Data Ingestion
 <p align="center">